umesh1982/fabzero/readme.md

 Click on the middle of  schematic .
 A  Symbol window will appear on the screen.
 We’re going to place a resistor.
 Search / filter on the 'R' of Resistor.
 Right click in the middle of the component and select Properties → Edit Value.
 The Edit Value  window will appear.
 Replace the current value 'R' with value.
 Click OK.
 In case any mistake and want to delete a component, right click on the component and click 'Delete'.
+Right click on the second resistor.
+Select 'Drag'.
+Left click to drop.
+Repeat the add-component , select the 'microchip_attiny 45'.
+Repeat the add-component , picking the 'LED' component from it.
+Place the power and ground symbols.
+Click on the 'Place power port' button.
+Repeat the add-pin  select the GND part.